lindakatcodes/aoc23/README.md

-"start": run `npm run start --dayNum=##` with whatever day's puzzle you want to run and watch "daygen": run `npm run daygen -- ## true/false` to generate a puzzle file and optional input file
+"start": run `npm run start --dayNum=##` with whatever day's puzzle you want to run and watch "daygen": run `npm run daygen -- ## true/false` to generate a puzzle file and optional input file "test": run `npm run test --dayNum=##` with the day's puzzle so tests only run the current day